Locked savings accounts

 Source: Finder survey by Pure Profile of 1113 Australians, December 2023

-Term deposits you can't withdraw from
+How do term deposits you can't withdraw from work?

-A term deposit is another type of savings account that you can't withdraw from.
-Term deposits are more restricting than savings accounts, as you need to lock your money away for a certain length of time and can't access it at all until the term is finished.
-If you do need to make a withdrawal, you'll need to give 31 days' notice and pay a penalty.
+If you do need to make a withdrawal, you'll need to give 31 days' notice and pay a penalty (usually this is in the form of lost interest).
 You can choose to lock your money away in a term deposit for one month up to five whole years at a time and the term deposit will pay a fixed rate of interest for the length of the term.

 There are a couple of key benefits to term deposits.
 First, you get the security of a fixed interest rate and a guaranteed return on your investment.
 If interest rates drop while your money is locked away in a term deposit, you won’t be affected.